chmitch/mdwguide/Student/Challenges/Challenge2/README.md

 ## Success Criteria
 1. Deploy a new storage account resource.
-2. Define directory structure to support data lake use cases including:
+2. Define directory structure to support data lake use cases as follows;
     - 2 parent directories created:
-        - '\In' (or Staging Data) - This will the sink location used as the landing zone for data being copied into your data lake.
+        - '\In' (or Staging Data) - This will the sink location used as the landing zone for staging your data.
-        - '\Out' (or processed data) - This will be the location published to downstream systems that might consume the data once it has been processed.
+        - '\Out' (or processed data) - This will be the location for downstream systems to consume the data once it has been processed.
-    - Within each of these folders, you should consider creating a separate folder for each of the tables being loaded into your DW.
+    - Within each of these folders, you should consider creating folders for tables, systems and dates loaded into your DW.
 3. Configure folder level security in your new data lake storage
     - only your ETL job should be able to write to your \IN directory
     - you should be able to grant individual access to users who may want to access your \Out directory based on AAD credentials